 - Grated floor for easy cleanup.

-High-quality, strong cages that your Husky cannot break out of can actually help resolve cage anxiety in some cases.
+High-quality, strong cages that big dogs cannot break out of can actually help resolve cage anxiety in some cases.
 Eventually, a smart dog may calm down or give up on trying to escape.
 However, a Husky’s intelligence can also assist them in escaping from enclosures.
-This crate does has few exploitable design flaws that your dog might discover.
+This crate does have a few exploitable design flaws that your dog might discover.

 This crate is one of the toughest around.
 It’s a great option if you need a stronger crate.
-It will be tough to move, but it’s sturdy and will stay in place while your husky roams around inside.
+It is tough to move, but it’s sturdy and stays in place while he roams around inside.
 It’s a great choice if you are comfortable with the size and weight.

 - Dual-use, home and travel.